adamacosta/lfs/scicomp/03-alternatives.md

 A garbage-collected, dynamically-typed language specialized for numerical, scientific, and statistical computing, aiming to provide performance approaching that of statically-compiled native code via JIT-compiling and caching. `Julia` tries to solve the so-called "two-language" problem where researchers tend to run experiments and prototype systems using high-level languages like `MATLAB`, `R`, and `Python`, and then port performance-critical or possibly all of the code to lower-level `C++` and `Fortran` for production use.

+Beware that if you tell `Julia` to use any system libraries at all, you need to make sure you also set the `USE_SYSTEM_CSL=1` flag to tell it to use your `gcc` and `C++` libraries.
+Otherwise, it will fail to link because the vendored versions are a bit behind the latest.

 ```sh
 wget https://github.com/JuliaLang/julia/releases/download/v1.6.1/julia-1.6.1.tar.gz -P /sources &&